CENDARI/documentation/source/developer/atom.rst

    atom/ckansync

-using the plugin :doc:`atom/ckansync` developed by CENDARI.
+A collection of scripts :doc:`atom/ckansync` have been developed by CENDARI.